 There are no reported harmful side effects associated with RediMind.
 Most people that take RediMind experience no side effects.
-If in the rare cases side effects do occur, they tend to be mild and often disappear.
-Possible side effects include (as disclosed on WebMD's safety pages for each herb included in the RediMind formula: (1) Alpha GPC, (2) Lion’s Mane, (3) Bacopa Monnieri, (4) Huperzine A, and (5) Ginkgo Biloba:
+If in the rare case side effects do occur, they tend to be mild and often disappear.
+Possible side effects include (as disclosed on WebMD's safety pages for each herb included in the RediMind formula: (1) Alpha GPC, (2) Lion's Mane, (3) Bacopa Monnieri, (4) Huperzine A, and (5) Ginkgo Biloba:

 Pregnant and nursing women should not take RediMind (or any natural supplement) without the approval of a physician.

 Do not exceed the recommended dose of four capsules at once or six capsules daily.
 Exceeding the maximum dose is not unsafe, although it may result in drowsiness or discomfort.
 Before taking RediMind, talk your doctor if you are taking any prescription medications.
 Do not take RediMind if you take scopolamine, as it is contraindicated.
 Medications for Alzheimer's disease (Acetylcholinesterase (AChE) inhibitors) may interact with RediMind.
 Taking RediMind along with medications for Alzheimer's disease might increase effects and side effects of medications for Alzheimer's disease.
 Consult your physician before use.